-It is my experience from working in many different organisations that it is much easier to spot what needs changing than it is to make the changes.
-Even the most ambitious plan can flop and produce little change in real terms, because we lacked the ability to achieve the objectives, however well intended.
+It is our experience from working with many different organisations and nations that it is much easier to spot what needs to be reformed rather than to actually implement changes.
+Even the most ambitious plan can falter and lead to little change in real terms, because the ability to achieve the objectives is lacking, even if the intention was good.
 Effective implementation relies crucially on concrete and systematic action.
-Making plans does not change much - it is the efficient execution of the plans that makes the difference.
+Producing plans does not change much if they are not executed in full.

-This handbook on Integrity Action Plans aims at helping practitioners in defence establishments produce real and lasting change.
+This handbook on Integrity Action Plans aims at helping practitioners in the defence and related security sector produce real and lasting change.
 It outlines how to assess corruption risks and address identified weaknesses and shortcomings.
 It emphasises the need for leadership and active support from the top in order to secure a clear mandate and how to tailor the chosen approach to the institutional context.
 The handbook guides you through all the necessary steps - from the planning stage to the actual drafting of the plan to practical implementation, monitoring and evaluation.

-This handbook is one of the results of CIDS' Building Integrity Conference How to develop and implement an integrity plan in the defence sector? arranged in Oslo 3-6 March 2014.
-About 60 practitioners from 20 countries shared their ideas and experiences, and it is their input that has provided much of the basis for this handbook.
-Furthermore, CIDS' close working relationship with Transparency International UK's Defence and Security Programme has greatly contributed to the handbook.
-TI's substantial experience in integrity-building and anti-corruption work, including the drafting of integrity plans in a number of countries (often called anti-corruption plans or strategies) is unique.
-We are grateful to our TI partners for their valuable input and a very pleasant and productive working relationship.
+This handbook was originally drafted based on the results of the Centre for Integrity in the Defence and related security sector's (CIDS) Building Integrity Conference How to develop and implement an integrity plan in the defence and related security sector? arranged in 2014 where around 60 practitioners from 20 countries shared their ideas and experiences.
+Transparency International Defence & Security Programme (TI-DS), also contributed greatly to this handbook.
+TI-DS's substantial experience in integrity-building and anti-corruption work, including the drafting of integrity plans in a number of countries (often called anti-corruption plans or strategies), is unique.
+Based on our excellent and meaningful cooperation, CIDS and TI-DS have therefore decided to update this handbook together, based on the recent dynamic developments in the defence and related security sector.
+Our thanks go to Ara Marcen Naval and Michael Ofori-Mensah, TI-DS and Annette Hurum and Terje Haaverstad, CIDS for their careful revisions.
+We would also like to express our gratitude to Svein Eriksen, CIDS for his helpful contribution.

-We are also grateful to our many colleagues in the Norwegian Ministry of Defence and other parts of the Norwegian defence sector.
-Although Norway is generally known to have good governance and little corruption, Norway also has its challenges.
-We still need to handle risk factors and ensure personnel in the defence sector - civilians as well as military - are aware of and adhere to the relevant rules and regulations.
-These are there after all to safeguard integrity, and leaders at all levels must provide guidance on ethical issues, like how to avoid conflicts of interest, and how to act in order to live up to high standards.
+Even in a country like Norway which is generally known to have good governance and little corruption, risk factors need to be handled to ensure that personnel in the defence and related security sector - civilians as well as personnel in uniform - are aware of and adhere to the relevant rules and regulations.
+These are essential to safeguard good governance and integrity.

-The handbook will be made available to everyone who is likely to benefit from using it in their work.
-It will be a valuable added resource to NATO's Building Integrity Programme and therefore useful to different countries after completing NATO's Self-Assessment Questionnaire and Peer Review Process, in order to help them embark on translating the resulting recommendations into action.
-It can also be used to address weaknesses and shortcomings identified by TI's Government Defence Anti-Corruption Index.
+Leaders at all levels must provide guidance on ethical issues, including how to avoid conflicts of interest, and how to act in order to live up to high standards.
+This handbook is available as a tool to assist those who are endeavouring to promote good governance and integrity in their establishments.
+It should also be considered a valuable added resource to NATO's Building Integrity Programme and therefore useful to different countries after completing NATO's Self-Assessment Questionnaire and Peer Review Process, in order to help them embark on translating the resulting recommendations into action.
+In parallel it can be used to address weaknesses and shortcomings identified by TI-DSs Government Defence Integrity Index (GDI).